Open Body Turnbuckle W/ Swage Stud and Toggle

 Mechanical Stud, Similar to Rod Stud

-TURNBUCKLES THAT UTILIZE RIGGING SCREWS (ROD AND WIRE): Next we have the rigging screw style turnbuckle, typically provided by Navtec.
+TURNBUCKLES THAT UTILIZE RIGGING SCREWS for ROD AND WIRE (no longaer available in wire): Next we have the rigging screw style turnbuckle, which was typically provided by Navtec.
 This looks like an open body turnbuckle, but in reverse.
 Instead of one body and two studs, there are two bodies and one stud.
 This is another typical turnbuckle found on rod rigged boats and you should follow these same guidelines here as well.
 Again, care must be taken to ensure that the upper end of the turnbuckle does not spin.
 In this case it is the upper body portion that will need to be either held in place by an adjustable wrench or a spike.
 Then use another wrench to turn the rigging screw by using the wrench flats on the screw.

 Rigging Screw Style Turnbuckle